 All about Spring Framework:

-Spring Framework is the most popular application development framework for Java Enterprise.
-Millions of developers around the world use Spring Framework to create high-performance code, easy testing capability and reusability.
-Spring Framework is an Open Source platform for the Java programming language first written by Rod Johnson and then first released with apache 2.0, in June 2003.
-Spring is small in size and Transparency, and the original version is about 2 MB.
+Spring Framework is one of the most popular application development frameworks for Java Enterprise.
+Many people around the world use the Spring framework to produce high-performance code that is easy to test as well as being reusable.
+Spring Framework is an open source software platform developed for the Java programming language.
+The framework was first written by Rod Johnson and then first released to the public in June 2003 under the Apache 2.0 license.
+This framework is very small in size and transparency, and the original version is only 2 megabytes.

-These modules can drastically reduce the development time of an application.
-For example, in the early days of Java development, a large amount of duplicate code had to be written over and over again to insert the record into a data source, but using the JDBCTemplate feature, which corresponds to the Spring JDBC module, with a minor setting, large and duplicate values of the code can be reduced to just a few lines.
+All modules greatly reduce the development time of an application.
+For example, in the early days when you wanted to develop a program with a Java infrastructure, you had to write a lot of duplicate code multiple times to insert a record into a data source, but using the JDBCTemplate, which is part of the spring JDBC module, with just one small settings you can reduce duplicate code to just a few lines.

 What is Spring boot?

-Spring Boot is a project based on spring framework and is a simple and fast way to set, configure and run simple, web-based applications.
-In Spring, you need to configure everything for yourself.
-Hence, you can have lots of configured files such as XML descriptions.
-This is one of the main problems that using Spring Boot will solve for you.
-Spring Boot cleverly selects your dependencies and automatically configures all the features you want to use, then you can start your app with one click.
-In addition, it simplifies the process of deployment and implementation of the program.
+Spring Boot is a project that, as its name implies, is based on the Spring framework.
+Spring Boot is a very simple and convenient way to set up, run, and configure web applications that are designed to be simple.
+In Spring, you have to configure everything for yourself, so you can have the full number of configured files, such as XML descriptions.
+This is one of the main problems that you can solve by using spring boot.
+Spring Boot allows you to intelligently select your dependencies and automatically configure all the attributes you want to use.
+Then you can start your program with just one click.
+In addition, Spring Boot can make the process of setting up and running the program easier for you.

 The difference between Spring and Spring boot:

-Spring: To design Spring-based applications, the programmer must manually adjust all hibernate data source, Entity Manager, Session Factory and Transaction Management settings.
+In Spring, to design programs based on Spring, the designer and programmer must do all the settings like Hibernate data source, Entity Manager, Session Factory and Transaction Management manually.

-Spring: Given that the configuration is done easily and manually, so Spring or MVC Spring can’t load some additional default features for that particular app.
+In Spring, make sure that the configuration is done manually and easily, so Spring or MVC Spring may not load some default and basic features for that particular program.

 Fundamental differences between Spring Framework and Spring BootFramework: